-Her reporting has appeared in The Associated Press, The Arizona Republic, Indian Country Today, and other outlets.
+Her reporting has appeared in The Associated Press, NPR, The Arizona Republic, Indian Country Today, and other outlets.

 Press